 Some variation is important in any presentation to keep the audience engaged.
 The need for variation is more acute in a webinar, yet many speakers fail to attempt it.
 Make variation a core part of your webinar.
 The technology presents fresh opportunities to the speaker who genuinely wants to win with their audience.

-For your next webinar: –
+For your next virtual presentation or webinar: –

 Invest time in planning how to engage the audience.